 KRISTEN: Thank you so much.
 A few years ago I was working as a stock girl in a luxury women's fashion store in an outlet mall in New York.
 There, I learned so many valuable lessons about fashion and what needs to change within the industry.
 This company produced really beautiful clothes and showed two collection each year.
 We were told to tell customers that the clothing was made in France when it was really made in China.
 The way the company got away with this was there were no "Made in" tags sewn into the clothing.
 Some customers came in with their recently purchased clothing and showed us holes or split seams.
 At the time, it was somewhat easy to shake these feelings of customer exploitation.
 Or maybe each event was too small on its own for me to make a fuss.
 But it wasn't until me and my sister, who also worked at this store, were scanning out damaged goods, did the manager tell us that some of the blouses being sold for $300 or more only cost the company five dollars.
 We knew this small price tag had to include material costs, labor costs and transportation costs.
 This was hard to shake off.

 I did some light research and found that this was the norm for most fashion retailers.
 Companies with transparent supply chains were few and far between.
 But when I found companies that were transparent, it was refreshing to say the least.
 I wanted to give these companies a platform to showcase the amazing efforts they were making to change the industry.
 With this knowledge I wanted to show people that they can change how the fashion industry operates by supporting companies that operate with higher morals.
-(Note: Kristen is building a list of ethical designers and suppliers on her blog.)
+(Note: Kristen will be building a list of ethical designers and suppliers for her blog soon.)

 NANCY: I was thrilled when you wrote about Dunitz & Company and our fair trade jewelry line.
 So obviously you're interested in promoting fair trade.
 Is there a cause you're most passionate about?